mjrotter4445/MechaCar_Statistical_Analysis/README.md

 According to the results below in Figure 5:
 1.  **Lot 1** has the same true sample mean of 1500 with a **p-value of 1**.
 We will **accept the null hypotheseis** that there is no statistical difference bettween the observed sample mean and the presumed sample population mean of 1500.
-2.  **Lot 2** has the same results with a sample mean of 1500.2 a pvalue of .061.
+2.  **Lot 2** has the same results with a sample mean of 1500.2 a **p-value of .061**.
 Therefore, again, we will **accept the null hypothesis** because the sample mean of 1500 are statistically similar.
 3. However, **Lot 3**, is different.
 Here **the sample mean is 1496.14 and the p-value is .04**, which is lower than the **assumed significance level of .05**.
 For this report, we will **reject the null hypothesis**.
 <p align="center">